singerxt/learning/CSS/GRID/README.md

 ### Random new stuff to check
 * [shape-outside](https://developer.mozilla.org/en-US/docs/Web/CSS/shape-outside) nice css feature.
+* [grid-area]() need to investigate looks amazing.
+The value of grid-template-areas shows visually what our layout looks like.
 ### Quotes from resoures
 > Ten years ago now, when the real job of a front-end developer was that oof a browser-bugs expert. <cite>Rachel Andrew</cite>

+> The areas must be rectangular in nature—we can’t yet create an L-shaped area. <cite>Rachel Andrew</cite>

 ### Support